d99kris/nchat/README.md

     4. Exit setup
     Select protocol (3): 1
     Enter phone number (ex. +6511111111): +6511111111

-    Enter authentication code: xxxxx
+    Open Telegram on your phone, go to Settings -> Devices and click Link Desktop Device and scan the QR code.
+    ...
     Succesfully set up profile Telegram_+6511111111

+By default, nchat uses QR code authentication.
+The QR code should be scanned using the official app on the primary device.
+To use authentication code instead, set the `USE_PAIRING_CODE` environment variable (see FAQ below).

-If unsure of what phone number to enter, open the Telegram app on the phone and press the menu button and use the number displayed there (omitting spaces, so for the below screenshot the number to enter is +6511111111).
+If unsure of what phone number to enter, open the official app on the phone and look for the phone number under Settings or Profile section, and use the number displayed there (omitting spaces, so for the below screenshot the number to enter is `+6511111111`).

 ![screenshot telegram phone](/doc/screenshot-phone.png)

 Once the setup process is completed, the main UI of nchat will be loaded.

 In order to set up multiple protocols/profiles, exit nchat and perform the setup step again.
+To remove a protocol account, use `nchat --remove`.

 Troubleshooting